 The latest edition of the CTIA’s Best Practices Guide for SMS Marketing and Communications, released on January 19, 2017, places an additional degree of emphasis on consent and TCPA compliance.

 As stated in our terms and conditions, all of our clients have a legal obligation to ensure that their contact lists and messaging content are compliant with all applicable state and federal laws, as well as all requirements established and enforced by the CTIA that regulate SMS/text messages transmitted via short code.

 The Telephone Consumer Protection Act (TCPA) went into effect in 1991, and it has since been modified to include SMS/text messaging.

 In a nutshell, the TCPA stipulates that businesses and/or organizations must receive express written consent from individuals prior to sending any autodialed SMS/text messages to them.

 Obtaining an individual’s phone number—regardless of whether they are a potential lead, an existing client, a former customer, or a member of your group or organization—is not the same as receiving permission to contact them.

 There are only a few special exceptions under the TCPA (such as appointment reminders and delivery notifications) that may be subject to exemption.
+Penalties for TCPA violations are steep, so it’s best to always err on the side of caution and make sure you have express written consent before sending any texts—even if you think yours are transactional.
 For additional information about compliance guidelines that apply to specific industries and/or audiences, The Data and Marketing Association’s Comprehensive Guide to Compliance is a useful resource.

 💡 SimpleTexting Tip: Learn more about the TCPA and more in our step-by-step guide to SMS Compliance .